Ryzen: Windows

 AMD verified that computers with Ryzen CPUs can boot Windows 7 and Windows 8 both 64- and 32-bit.
 However, newer hardware including AMD Ryzen and Intel Kaby Lake and later is only officially supported by Microsoft with the use of Windows 10.
 Windows Update blocks updates from being installed on newer systems running older versions of Windows, though that restriction can be circumvented with an unofficial patch.
 Windows 11 is only officially supported on Ryzen APUs and CPUs using Zen+ architecture or newer; systems running Zen architecture-based CPUs or APUs are not entitled to receive updates.

 Although AMD initially announced that Ryzen chipset drivers would not be provided for Windows 7, its chipset driver packages do in fact list and include them.

 Linux

-Full support for Ryzen processors' performance features in Linux requires kernel version 4.10 or newer.
+Full support for Ryzen processors' performance features in Linux required kernel version 4.10 (released February 2017) or newer.

 Known issues

 Spectre

 Like nearly all modern high performance microprocessors, Ryzen was susceptible to the "Spectre" vulnerabilities.
 The vulnerabilities can be mitigated without hardware changes via microcode updates and operating system workarounds, but the mitigations incur a performance penalty.
 Ryzen and Epyc suffer up to 20% penalty from the mitigations, depending on workload, comparing favorably with a penalty of in some benchmarks up to 30% for Intel Core and Xeon processors, in part as a result of the AMD processors not requiring mitigation against the related Meltdown vulnerability.

 Launched in 2019, Zen 2 includes hardware mitigations against the Spectre V4 speculative store bypass vulnerability.